Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Preliminaries

 \subsection{Topology \& Probability}

-\begin{definition} A simplicial complex is called \textbf{pure $d$-dimensional} if any simplex in the complex is contained in a $d$ \di al simplex.
-Note that this implyes that $d$ is the maximal dimension. \end{definition} \begin{definition} For a simplicial complex define a relation $\sim$ on its $d$-dimensional simplexes by having $\sigma \sim \tau$ if they share a $d-1$-dimensional face.
+\begin{definition} A simplicial complex is called \textbf{pure $d$-dimensional} if any face in the complex is contained in a $d$-\di al simplex.
+Note that this implies that $d$ is the maximal dimension. \end{definition}

+\begin{definition} For $d$-dimensional simplexes $\sigma,\tau$ in a simplicial complex $X$, define a relation $\sim$ on $d$-faces of $X$, where $\sigma \sim \tau$ if they share a $(d-1)$-dimensional face.
 This is obviously reflexive and symmetric.
 Complete this relation under transitivity and call it $\sim'$.
-A \textbf{Strong Connectivity Component} is an equivalence class of $d$-dimensional faces under this relation.
-A pure-$d$-dimensional simplicial complex is called \textbf{Strongly Connected} if all of its $d$-\di al faces are in the same component.
-A simplicial complex where all maximal simplexes are of \di \ greater or equal to $d$ is called \textbf{Strongly Connected with respect to \di \ $d$} if its $d$-skeleton is strongly connected. \end{definition}
+A \textbf{Strong Connectivity Component} is an equivalence class of $d$-dimensional faces of $X$ under this relation.
+A pure-$d$-dimensional simplicial complex is called \textbf{Strongly Connected} if all of its $d$-\di al faces are in the same component. \end{definition}